my-dudhwala/ESP_Big_Data/README.md

 The code includes functions such as `setup()`, `loop()`, `FindString(int RequiredID)`, and `processString(String NextString)`, which are responsible for different aspects of data processing and analysis.

+### Detailed code explaination
+This ESP32 code is designed to read a text file and parse specific data based on user input.
+The program reads the contents of a file named "data750.txt" stored in the FFat file system.
+It searches for a specific ID provided by the user and then processes the relevant data associated with that ID.

+Here is a brief overview of the code:

+1. The script initializes required variables and sets up the serial communication.

+2. The `loop()` function continuously checks for any available data from the serial input.
+If data is available, it calls the `FindString` function to search for the entered ID.

+3. The `FindString` function reads the content of the "data750.txt" file, identifies the required ID, and then processes the associated data.
+It makes use of various string manipulation functions to extract the required information.

+4. The FindString function scans for numbers enclosed within two inverted commas.
+If the number entered via the serial input matches the number in the file, the function proceeds to read the data until it encounters an ending curly bracket (}).
+Subsequently, it stores the string starting from the identified number up to the closing curly bracket and passes this string to the processString function.

+5. The processString function is responsible for parsing Data1 and Data2 from the provided string and displays them on the Serial monitor.
+You can manipulate the data as required, performing tasks beyond the scope of mere display.

 ## File Description

 The data file (`data750.txt`) should be stored in the FATFS of the ESP board.
 Ensure that the file is properly formatted to guarantee the correct functioning of the program.